-▼ To turn the fog lamps on, push the right side of the fog lamp switch.
-Push the left side to turn the fog lamps off.
+To turn the fog lamps on, push the switch above.
+Push the bottom of the switch to turn the fog lamps off.
 A light on the switch will come on when the fog lamps are on.
 Fog lamps will go off whenever your high beams come on.
 When the high beams go off, the fog lamps will come on again.